 The color green in your pool means you have one enemy: Algae.

-Algae is a simple plant, one that thrives in water that offers them food, and a hospitable (welcoming) environment.
+Algae is a simple plant that thrives in water that offers them food and a hospitable (welcoming) environment.
 It doesn’t take much for algae to enter your pool.
-Algae can become airborne, or ride into your pool on debris, a swimsuit, or pool toy.
-When it finds water with nitrogen and phosphorus, that isn’t protected, algae start eating, and the bloom can seemingly appear overnight.
+Algae can become airborne, or ride into your pool on debris, a swimsuit, or a pool toy.
+When it finds water with nitrogen and phosphorus that isn’t protected, algae start eating, and the bloom can seemingly appear overnight.

 A Few Reasons Why Algae Invades Pools